RedPitaya/Documentation/quickStart/first.rst

 .. note::

-    For arranging other types of connections (wireless, direct ethernet connection) use the
+    For arranging other types of connections (wireless, direct ethernet connection), use the
     |NetworkManager|.

 .. |NetworkManager| raw:: html